 HISTORY OF TALK LIKE A PIRATE DAY

-The International Talk Like A Pirate Day began not back in the Golden Age of Pirates in days of yore, but in 2002.
-Celebrated each year on September 19, though it started in the United States, it is now celebrated internationally across the Seven Seas.
+The International Talk Like A Pirate Day began not back in the “Golden Age of Pirates” in days of yore but in 2002.
+It is celebrated each year on September 19; though it started in the United States, it is now celebrated internationally across the Seven Seas.

-But because that date is also the observance of D-Day, the date was set instead for September 19, the birthday of the ex-wife of one of the two founders.
-It was celebrated in relative obscurity by John, Mark and their friends until one fateful day.
+But because that date is also the observance of D-Day, the celebration was set instead for September 19, the birthday of the ex-wife of one of the two founders.
+Bellowing like a buccaneer was celebrated in relative obscurity by John, Mark, and their friends until one fateful day.

 In 2002, the American humor writer and Pulitzer Prize winner Dave Barry wrote a newspaper article about it and promoted the idea.
 The rest, as they say, is history.
-Unlike some of the newer Geek Holidays – like Pi Day, Foursquare Day, or Towel Day – this holiday has gained traction among a larger audience with growing media coverage, books, T-shirts, merch, and other booty.
+Unlike some of the newer Geek Holidays – like Pi Day, Foursquare Day, or Towel Day – this holiday has gained traction among a broader audience with growing media coverage, books, T-shirts, merch, and other booty.

 There’s even a Facebook Page about it here.

-Why couldn’t the Pirate graduate from 1st grade?
+Q: Why couldn’t the Pirate graduate from 1st grade?

-Because, he only knew one letter… “ARRR!”
+A: Because he only knew one letter… “ARRR!”